soohyeok/Safe-Tourism-in-Boston/soohyeok_soojee/README.md

 ### Project#3 Description:
 Now that we have validated our algorithms in Project#2 of the project, we were in attempt to create a web-base interactive platform for users to access this data.
 We have used a tool called MapBox (https://www.mapbox.com/) to map our transformed and calculated datasets on to a map.

-This image provides key for the usuage of the webplatform and other datasets we have overlooked in this project.
+This map image provides key for the usuage of the webplatform and other datasets we have overlooked in this project.
 ![](key_map.png)

 Executing Commands for User-Interactive Web-based Platform is provided in the *Readme.md* in the subdirectory named '*visualizations*'